-All of our executive officers, directors and more than one percent shareholders will sign lock-up agreements under which they will agree not to transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock, for a period of 180 days after the date of this prospectus.
+All of our executive officers, directors and more than one percent shareholders have signed lock-up agreements under which they have agreed not to transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock, for a period of 180 days after the date of this prospectus.
 Transfers or dispositions can be made sooner with the prior written consent of FleetBoston Robertson Stephens Inc.

 J.C.
-Bradford & Co., one of the underwriters in this offering, will sign a lock-up agreement under which it agrees not to transfer or dispose of, directly or indirectly, any of the 64,236 shares of our common stock received as compensation for its acting as an investment advisor in connection with the issuance of our series B preferred stock in April, May and August 1999 for 90 days from the date of this prospectus.
+Bradford & Co., one of the underwriters in this offering, has signed a lock-up agreement under which it has agreed not to transfer or dispose of, directly or indirectly, any of the 64,236 shares of our common stock received as compensation for its acting as an investment advisor in connection with the issuance of our series B preferred stock in April, May and August 1999 for 90 days from the date of this prospectus.